mincong-h/mincong-h.github.io/README.md

 For readers, it aims to provide them useful information without the needs to understand the underlying implementation.
-For author, it means having faster delivery speed, providing more arguments for the regular blog posts, and having more page views (regular blog posts are not SEO friendly).
+For author, it means having faster delivery speed, providing more arguments for the classic blog posts, and having more page views (classic blog posts are not SEO friendly).
 Generating a Q&A blog post can be done using the following command: